json-everything/json-everything-docs/_docs/pointer/basics.md

 ## In code {#pointer-in-code}

-The `JsonPointer` class is the model for JSON Pointer.
+The `JsonPointer` struct is the model for JSON Pointer.

 There are three ways create pointers: